-Crop Statement Soybeans We hereby certify that the soybeans may come from genetically modified soybeans of the type of Monsanto Roundup Ready Soybeans that have been approved for import into the EEC under directive 96/281/ EC.
-The soybeans may come from genetically modified soybeans of the type of Monsanto Roundup Ready Soybeans.
-Transgenic soybeans commercially produced in the United States have completed the necessary review under the U.S. regulatory process for determining the safety of new agricultural biotechnology products.
-This well-coordinated regulatory process sets U.S. standards for human, animal, and plant health, and environmental safety.
-The transgenic soybeans used for domestic purposes are the same as those used for export.
-Corn Transgenic corn commercially produced in the United States has completed the necessary review under the U.S. regulatory process for determining the safety of new agricultural biotechnology products.
-This well-coordinated regulatory process sets U.S. standards for human, animal, and plant health, and environmental safety.
-The transgenic corn used for domestic purposes is the same as corn used for export.
-Testing The sample was tested using a method equal to or exceeding the performance of the Parameters A's GIPSA testing recommendations, as set out in Directive 9181.1.
+Crop Statement Soybeans We hereby certify that the soybeans may come from genetically modified soybeans of the type of Monsthat have been approved for import into the EEC under directive 96/281/ EC.
+The soybeans may come from genetically modified soybeans of the type of Monsanto Roundup Ready S Transgenic soybeans commercially produced in the United States have completed the necessary review process for determining the safety of new agricultural biotechnology products.
+This well-coordinated restandards for human, animal, and plant health, and environmental safety.
+The transgenic soybeans used same as those used for export.
+Corn Transgenic corn commercially produced in the United States has completed the necessary review under determining the safety of new agricultural biotechnology products.
+This well-coordinated regulatory pro human, animal, and plant health, and environmental safety.
+The transgenic corn used for domestic purpo for export.
+Testing The sample was tested using a method equal to or exceeding the performance of the A's GIPSA testing r Parameters Directive 9181.1.